futminna-dev-circle/FDC-website/content/faq/index.md

 The next event titled "Design and Collaboration" takes place on **Saturday, May 4** at [SICT Lab, SICT, Federal University of Technology, Minna](https://www.google.com/maps/place/Federal+University+of+Technology+Minna+Gidan+Kwano+Campus/@9.5247783,6.4343621,15z/data=!4m5!3m4!1s0x0:0xc8b3637f075a8b04!8m2!3d9.5247783!4d6.4343621).

 ## Sponsor / Partner?

+We have been fortunate in the past years to obtain sponsorship deals from Ingressive, MLH and Google for Hashcode.

 ### How to become a sponsor/partner?